clunion/shardoverse/README.md

     git config --global core.editor npp_git.sh

-Next time something is commited via Git in the Msys2-Shell, an additional instance of Notepad++ should be opened, where the commit description can be entered and which can be losed without bothering the Notepad++-instance where the source code is written.
+Next time something is committed via Git in the Msys2-Shell, an additional instance of Notepad++ should be opened, where the commit description can be entered and which can be closed without bothering the Notepad++-instance where the source code is written.

 ## Coding in Rust with UltraEdit
-If you happen to have UltraEdit, it can be used for Git much in a similiar way like Notepad++.
+If you happen to have UltraEdit, it can be used for Git much in a similar way like Notepad++.
 There are several configuration settings which relate to session handling, and thus how to open the Git commit comment in a separate editor-session.
 One is called 'Maintain separate process for each file opened from external application'